 Remarks.
-Here we denote $\overline{ABC...}$ (see remarks to the problem "PIN code") by ABC....
+Here we denote $\overline{ABC...}$ (see section 2.1.1) by ABC....

 The main idea of the solution is to apply necessary divisibility rules that would allow us to reduce the exhaustive search for the original password.
 Let us describe the main steps of the solution.